lse-st445/lse-st445.github.io/index.md

 ------
 #### Week 7.
 Exploratory data analysis

 We will introduce the basic statistical plots that are commonly used in exploratory data analysis.
-We will first consider standard plots for univariate data analysis, including histograms, empirical distribution functions, as well as plots of summary statistics such as boxplots.
-We will then consider different variants of bar plots, which are commonly used for comparison of parallel batches of data.
+We will first consider standard plots for univariate data analysis, including histograms, empirical distribution functions, as well as plots of summary statistics such as boxplots and violinplots.
+We will then consider different variants of bar plots, which are commonly used for comparison of parallel batches of data, as well as scatter plots for exploration of correlation patterns in data.

 *Readings*:
 * M. Friendly, [A Brief History of Data Visualization](http://www.datavis.ca/papers/hbook.pdf), Handbook of Computational Statistics: Data Visualization (Editors C. Chen, W. Hardle and A. Unwin), Vol III, Springer-Verlag, 2006